vrcAlbert/documentation-api/source/php/behaviours/urlenhancer.rst

 	Alias for ``->url_canonical(array('preview' => true))``.

-.. php:method:: delete_cache_pages()
+.. php:method:: deleteCacheEnhancer()

      Delete the cache of the pages containing an URL enhancer for the item.
+     Warning: this will delete for all the enhancer, not only the pages containing the item.

 .. php:method:: htmlAnchor($attributes = array())